aidangollan/aidangollan/README.md

 # Hi there 👋, I'm Aidan Gollan!

-📍 **Location:** East Lansing, MI
+📍 **Location:** Traverse City, MI
 📧 **Email:** gollanai@msu.edu
 🎓 **Education:** B.S.
-Computer Science, Minor in Mathematics from Michigan State University (Expected 2025)
+Computer Science, Minor in Mathematics from Michigan State University Honors College (Expected May 2025)
+📈 **GPA:** 3.89

 ## 🚀 About Me
-I'm a passionate software engineer and entrepreneur, with a strong foundation in computer science, data analysis, and software development.
+I'm a passionate software engineer with a strong foundation in computer science, data analysis, and software development.
+I have honed proficiency in SQL, Tableau, and Python through diverse projects and have managed real-world data, effectively communicating results to peers and professors.
 I'm proficient in a wide array of programming languages and technologies, and I'm always eager to learn more.
-I am currently the Founder and CEO of DataLume, a startup dedicated to delivering efficiency improvements and waste reduction solutions to local businesses.
+I am currently the Founder of DataLume, a startup dedicated to delivering efficiency improvements and waste reduction solutions to local businesses.

 ## 🎯 Experience
+- **Undergraduate Researcher** at MSU Mathematics Department (August 2023 - Present)
+- **Founder** at DataLume (June 2023 - Present)
+- **Contracted Software Developer** at Eyeuno (June 2023 - July 2023)
 - Founder / CEO at DataLume (June 2023 - Present)
-- Software Development Intern at Common Good Bakery (January 2023 - June 2023)

 ## 🛠️ Skills
 ![Python](https://img.shields.io/badge/-Python-333333?style=flat&logo=python)